CwC asked: Dan, what stops you from obeying the Mosaic Code?

 "He then says, See, I have come to do Your will.
 He takes away the first to establish the second." ~Hebrews 10:9 HCSB

 The first type is ceremonial.
 These are the laws governing the temple worship and the way we are to approach God.
 They have to do with the layout of the temple, the ways a person must be purified, the sacrificial system.
-We don’t sacrifice animals today because Jesus has come, the perfect sacrifice.
+We don’t sacrifice animals today because Jesus has come, the perfect sacrificial Lamb of God.
 He, in his death on the cross, fulfilled the ceremonial law.
+They only apply as Christ has fulfilled these.

-The second type is civil law.
+The second type is judicial, civil law.
 These laws covered the specific laws for the nation of Israel.
-They are about taxes, charging interest, punishing sin.
+These still apply to given a proper Godly way to run a government.
+They are about no taxes, no police force fining it's citizens for infractions, and restitution and capital punishment, instead of prisions, as a much better way to governing it's citizens.
 The civil law has been fulfilled by Christ in that God’s Kingdom has been extended to all nations, transcending national identity.
-We are no longer bound by the laws of Israel.
+We are still bound by the judicial laws of Israel, as the chosen, in properly governing a society.

 The third type is moral law.
 The Ten Commandments fall into this category.
 These are laws that transcend the civil and ceremonial laws.
 Yes, Jesus fulfilled the moral law, just as he did the other two, but we are now free to follow this Law.
 They are still in effect, because they are a reflection of God’s moral character, and that does not change.